optimagic-dev/optimagic/docs/source/index.md

 - The progress of the optimization can be displayed in `criterion_plot` and `params_plot` while the optimization is still running.

-### Estimation and Inference

-- You can estimate a model using method of simulated moments (MSM), calculate standard errors and do sensitivity analysis with just one function call.
-See [MSM Tutorial]
-- Asymptotic standard errors for maximum likelihood estimation.
-- estimagic also provides bootstrap confidence intervals and standard errors.
-Of course the bootstrap procedures are parallelized.

 ### Numerical differentiation

 - estimagic can calculate precise numerical derivatives using